pingcap/docs/dev/reference/tools/data-migration/error-system.md

 ---
-title: Data Migration Error Message Reference
+title: Data Migration Error Message Description
-summary: Learn the error message reference in Data Migration.
+summary: Learn the system and description of error messages in Data Migration.
 category: reference
 ---

-# Data Migration Error Message Reference
+# Data Migration Error Message Description

-This document describes the error messages output in Data Migration (DM) and offers solutions to some common error messages.
+This document describes the error messages in Data Migration (DM) and offers solutions to some common error messages.

 ## DM error system